 T-Zones, Motorola v330, and Apple Powerbook = Internet Access

 This is a little tutorial about how to use the $5/month T-Zones plan, an Apple Powerbook running Tiger, and a Motorola v330 (any Motorola phone with GPRS and Bluetooth will work) to access pretty much everything on the Internet via proxy.
 You can also get the $20/month T-Zones service and get access to everything without a proxy.
-I would like to credit Mike Chambers with his info that got this all working for me originally on my Motorola v600 and Panther (read this info for a v600 and AT&T here) Here is what you need to do:
+I would like to credit Mike Chambers with his info that got this all working for me originally on my Motorola v600 and Panther (read this info for a v600 and AT&T here)

 • Call T-Mobile and activate the $5/month T-Zones plan